Your scale gives you one number.

 Change anything anytime.
 Your targets recalculate when you save.

 Body fat enables the Katch-McArdle formula (more accurate).
 Update it after every scan.
+Activity 3 = desk job with consistent training.
+4 and 5 are physical jobs or twice-a-day athletes.

 Wipes everything: scans, weigh-ins, training log, meals, all of it.
 Cannot be undone.